binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 I do not trust commercial proprietary routers.
 I have seen too many vulnerabilities in them to take them seriously for any network I have control of.
 Yes open source hardware and software routers can and do have vulnerabilities, but they can be patched.
 There are a few good choices here.
 Some of which also come with enterprise support if you want it.
 This means the software and the hardware, if you choose to obtain the hardware as well is open to inspection.
 The vendor also supplies regular firmware updates which is crucial for there to be any hope of having a system that in some way resembles a device that places a priority on your networks security.

 Most closed routers suffer from the [same problems](https://securityevaluators.com/knowledge/case_studies/routers/soho_service_hacks.php) I illustrate on my blog.
 They have active unsecured services that have little to nothing to do with routing and in many cases, you can not [Disable](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#disable-services-we-dont-need), [Remove](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#remove-services), or [Harden](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#secure-services) them.

+_Todo_

+Discuss egrees and other configurations that are often neglected.

 ### Component Placement {#network-countermeasures-component-placement}